-As a foundational flaw, Schott clearly has little understanding about sexual orientation.
-He ignores what all professional medical and mental health professional organization in America assert: Sexual orientation naturally exists along a spectrum from heterosexuality to homosexuality.
+As a foundational flaw, Schott clearly has little understanding of sexual orientation.
+He ignores what all professional medical and mental health professional organizations in America assert: Sexual orientation naturally exists along a spectrum from heterosexuality to homosexuality.

-Lacking understanding of human sexuality, Schott falls victim to his own ignorance, and literally, demonizes people with a homosexual orientation.
+Without an understanding of human sexuality, Schott falls victim to his ignorance and literally demonizes people with a homosexual orientation.
 This has been a recurring pattern throughout history, what people do not understand, they frequently demonize.